CedricDeVijt/ComputerScienceNotes/Bachelor 2/Elementaire statistieken/4 Intervalschattingen.md

-## 4.1 Confidence Intervals: Constructing Reliable Parameter Estimates

 Confidence intervals (CIs) provide a range of values within which an unknown population parameter is likely to lie, based on sample data.
 Unlike point estimates, which yield a single value, CIs account for sampling variability by quantifying the uncertainty associated with an estimate.
 This chapter explores the construction and interpretation of CIs for parameters like means, variances, and proportions, emphasizing their probabilistic nature and practical applications.

-### Defining Confidence Intervals
+## 4.1 Defining Confidence Intervals

 A **confidence interval** is a statistical tool that estimates a population parameter $\theta$ with a specified level of confidence.
 It is defined as an interval $[L(X_1, \ldots, X_n), R(X_1, \ldots, X_n)]$, where $L$ and $R$ are functions of the sample data $X_1, \ldots, X_n$, such that: